London Slip and Fall Accidents Caused by Snow or Ice

 When the snow begins to fall, it is important for homeowners and commercial property owners to take time to shovel their walkways to get rid of as much of the snow and ice as possible.
 Along with shoveling, some property owners might even put rock salt on the ground to get the ice to melt and prevent pedestrians from slipping and falling.
 Although it is important to take care of snow and ice on your property, not all property owners carry out this duty of care.
 Pedestrians who slip on the snow or ice and are injured may be able to seek compensation from the property owners.

 If you slipped on snow or ice and are currently suffering from various injuries, you could have the right to seek financial compensation from a liable individual.
-Having worked in the industry for many years, our trained slip and fall lawyers can work on your case and explain the legal steps that must be taken.

 What to Do if You Slip and Fall on Snow or Ice

 Slipping and falling on snow or ice is never a desirable result of being outside on a cold day.
 Not only will you feel uncomfortable and wet, but you might have trouble getting back up because of your injuries.
 If there is anyone next to you at the time of the fall, ask them to assist you with getting back up.
 If possible, take photos of your injuries and the area in which you fell.
 If you are unable to do so because you have broken bones or other injuries that are severe, you should wait for the paramedics to arrive.
 The paramedics will take you to the hospital where you can undergo an evaluation and get the help you need for any of the injuries you have incurred.